JNing73/sheep-counter/README.md

 - Using JavaScript to affect front-end elements
 - Using CSS to implement an animated background
 - A simple flexbox to space out the interactive elements
+- Using Google Fonts
+- Setting up a favicon